jayshreeanand/secure-chat-ai/README.md

 <img width="1252" alt="Screenshot 2025-03-01 at 8 52 36 PM" src="https://github.com/user-attachments/assets/dc894475-1135-43ed-880c-9630df1c9400" />

+## Deployment

+This project is deployed on Vercel at https://secure-chat-ai.vercel.app/

 ## Features

 - **End-to-End Encryption**: All messages are encrypted on your device and can only be decrypted by the intended recipient.